Last Updated:

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.

-8 thoughts on “The Enduring Buddha at War-Ravaged Wat Phia Wat, Laos
+8 responses to “The Enduring Buddha at War-Ravaged Wat Phia Wat, Laos”

 It’s exciting that you and your family will soon be heading to Vientiane.
 During my two visits, I really enjoyed the city’s vibe.
 Your little ones might have fun exploring Buddha Park – a place I’ll be posting on soon.
 (Yes, after 5 months of an Asian sabbatical, I still have thousands of photos and tales to share!)